 the very deep underlying reasons that african american boys are outrageously overrepresented in school office referral and suspension statistics, dropping out of school, going to jail and dying.

-love and happiness and how very different the world looks with a different understanding of those two things.
+love and happiness and how very different the world looks with a different understanding of those two things than I previously had.

 - you're willing to meet in person - coffee/tea or a drink to start.
 I am totally not interested in online conversations that go beyond basic screening nor am I interested in a long distance relationship.